grandbruit/physics-edit/README.md

 npm start
 ```

-For now, the image is hard-coded, you can't move points after you created them, and the JSON is printed to the console. 💩
+For now, the image is hard-coded, you can't move points after you create them, and the JSON is printed to the console. 💩